-RockShox recently released the ZEB: a new, 38mm-stanchion, single-crown fork that’s designed for long-travel Enduro bikes and e-bikes, slotting between the Lyrik and dual-crown Boxxer in their lineup.
+This year RockShox released the ZEB, a new, 38mm-stanchion, single-crown fork that’s designed for long-travel Enduro bikes and e-bikes, slotting between the Lyrik and the dual-crown Boxxer in their lineup.

-We just sat down with Chris Mandell, the North American Public Relations Manager for SRAM and RockShox, to talk about the new fork; why RockShox saw a need for a new fork model within their lineup; and who it’s best suited for.
-You can check out that conversation on our Bikes & Big Ideas podcast, but for now, here we’re going over the details and design of the new fork, as well as some of our initial on-trail impressions.
+We sat down with Chris Mandell, the North American Public Relations Manager for SRAM and RockShox, to talk about the new fork, why RockShox saw a need for a new fork model within their lineup, and who it’s best suited for.
+You can listen to that conversation on our Bikes & Big Ideas podcast.

 The most obvious difference between the Lyrik and the ZEB — named for Zebulon Pike, the namesake of Pike’s Peak, which looms large over RockShox’s Colorado Springs headquarters — is the stanchion size, which grew from 35 mm on the Lyrik to 38 mm on the ZEB.
 The crown and lowers — especially at the arch — also grew considerably, making the ZEB look much larger overall.